Alfred Gibbs Bourne: Life and work

-Bourne was the son of Rev. Alfred Bourne, secretary of the British Foreign School Society, and he joined the University College School after a liberal home education.
+Bourne was born in Lowestoft, the son of Rev. Alfred Bourne, secretary of the British Foreign School Society.
+He joined the University College School after a liberal home education.
 Along with his contemporary Sydney J. Hickson, he was fascinated by the lectures of Ray Lankester.
 He later joined the University College in 1876 and attended the Royal School of Mines.
 In 1886, he went to Madras to join the Presidency College as Professor of Biology.
 He held this position until 1898 although he also held the positions of Registrar and Superintendent of the Madras Government Museum.

 He was elected a Fellow of the Royal Society in 1895.